Falco (musician): Early career

-In late 1970s Vienna, he became part of the Viennese nightlife, which included not just music but also striptease, performance art and a general atmosphere of satirizing politics and celebrating chaos.
-He played bass guitar in a number of bands under various pseudonyms, including "John Hudson" and "John DiFalco".
+In the late 1970s, Hölzel became part of the Viennese nightlife, which included not just music but also striptease, performance art and a general atmosphere of satirizing politics and celebrating chaos.
+He played bass guitar in several bands under various pseudonyms, including "John Hudson" and "John DiFalco".

 From 1977 to early 1979, Hans Hölzel was the bassist of Austrian rock group the Hallucination Company, during which he would adopt his stage name Falco, from Falko Weißpflog.
 Despite being closely tied with the Viennese underground club scene, Falco looked uncharacteristically clean-cut.
-In contrast to shabbier fashions, he had short hair (due to his military service) and wore Ray-Ban sunglasses and suits.
+In contrast to shabbier fashions, he had short hair (due to his military service) and wore Ray-Ban Wayfarer sunglasses and suits.

-Hallucination Company, having experienced some success with touring, inspired musician Stefan Weber to reorganize his Viennese Anarcho-punk band, Drahdiwaberl, an Austrian group that employed shock tactics and stage antics, and in 1979 Falco was invited to join the group.
+Hallucination Company inspired musician Stefan Weber to reorganize his Viennese Anarcho-punk band, Drahdiwaberl, an Austrian group that employed shock tactics and stage antics, and in 1979 Falco was invited to join the group.

 Shortly after leaving the Hallucination Company, Falco became a member of Spinning Wheel, a side project of Drahdiwaberl, where he first began to sing, transitioning from bass player to vocalist and developing his own style.

-"When Falco – who'd spent some time in Berlin himself – entered a recording studio for the first time in 1979 to record two songs for the sampler Wiener Blutrausch as the bass player in the band Drahdiwaberl, he found himself in the Schmetter Sound Studio in Bisamberg, run by the rather hippiesque political folk band Schmetterlinge."

 In May 1979, he recorded demos and early sketches in a recording studio, from which a single was released posthumously 28 years later.

 His distinct style, coupled with his singing performance of the song "Ganz Wien" (literally "All Vienna", tag-lined "That Scene") led to manager Markus Spiegel offering to sign Falco in 1981.
 Ironically, it was at a concert for drug prevention and "Ganz Wien" has a line proclaiming "All Vienna is on heroin today."